NCEAS/metacat/docs/user/metacat/source/storage-subsystem-cid-file-layout.rst

 metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
 This might include package relationships and other annotations that we wish to include for each data file.
-To accomodate this, we could add another metadata directory (e.g., `annotations`) as a sibling to the `objects` directory, and include an additional metadata file using the same PID-based annotation approach described above for system metadata.
+To accommodate this, we could add another metadata directory (e.g., `annotations`) as a sibling to the `objects` directory, and include an additional metadata file using the same PID-based annotation approach described above for system metadata.
 This enables the storage system to be used to store